 Climeon has received several awards for the positive impact the Heat Power system has on the environment.
 The World Wildlife Fund named Climeon a Climate Solver in 2016.
 The World Wildlife Fund stated that if Climeon could convert ten percent of all waste heat from industries and merchant ships into clean electricity 2026, the world's annual CO2 emissions could be reduced by 21.6 million tonnes.
 This equals an installed base of approximately 25 000 Climeon Heat Power modules globally.
 The industry experts Frost & Sullivan deem the system to be the best in the world in its category, and expects the Climeon Heat Power system to take off in the maritime industry.
 The system also received the E-prize 2016 in the renewable energy category.
 E-prize is hosted by E.ON and Veckans Affärer, and is the largest energy competition in Sweden.
 The Swedish Energy Agency also called the system "The greatest energy innovation in 100 years".

-In the illustration below, the physical footprint of a 17 MW windfarm and 13.5 MW solar power park is compared to a 5.4 MW installation, where all three respectively output 46 400 MWh electricity per year.
+In the illustration above, the physical footprint of a 17 MW windfarm and 13.5 MW solar power park is compared to a 5.4 MW installation, where all three respectively output 46 400 MWh electricity per year.